hyeon9/Splice-decoder/README.md

       > You just need to specify the rMATS output path

       ?
 Enter your target gene list (e.g. /User/usr/Tool/Splice-decoder-main/target_genes.tsv)
-      > You just need to provide interesting gene list (target gene), SpliceDeocder will only consider there genes
+      > You just need to provide interesting gene list, or enter 'all' if you don’t have one
+      > SpliceDeocder will only consider there genes

       ?
 Enter your GTF file that you used in rMATS with its full path (e.g. /User/usr/Tool/Splice-decoder-main/toy_data/toy.gtf or /User/usr/Tool/Splice-decoder-main/toy_data/*.gtf)
       > You just need to specify the full path + GTFfile